Dr. edward yeh

 Dr. Yeh grew up in Taipei, Taiwan where he received his LL.B. degree.
 Upon receiving his first LL.M. degree from NYU School of Law, he went to the University of Texas fo a second LL.M. and Juris Doctor degree, focusing on IPR-related subjects and subjects relating to international business transactions.

-Dr. Yeh is the author of six books--including two books on Copyright and one on Trade Secrets.
+Dr. Yeh is the author of eight books--including two books on Copyright and one on Trade Secrets.